FormidableLabs/react-live/README.md

 <img src="https://img.shields.io/badge/module%20formats-umd%2C%20cjs%2C%20esm-green.svg">
 </p>

-**React Live** brings you the ability to render React components and present the user with editable source code and live preview.
+**React Live** brings you the ability to render React components with editable source code and live preview.
-It supports server-side rendering and comes in a tiny bundle, thanks to Bublé and a Prism.js-based editor.
+It supports server-side rendering and comes in a tiny bundle.

-The library is structured modularly and lets you style its components as you wish and put them where you want.
+The library is structured modularly and lets you style and compose its components freely.

 ## Usage

-Install it with `npm install react-live` and try out this piece of JSX:
+Install it with `npm install react-live` or `yarn add react-live` and try out this piece of JSX:

 ```js
 import {